 - Sailor Moon: This seems to be Usagi Tsukino's preference (much to her father's distress), since she's been attracted to Mamoru, Seiya, Motoki, and Haruka (though some of them turned out to not actually be men).

 - Mizuki Misawa of Samurai Flamenco gets accused of this in show and in the first Character Talk CD.

 - In Tiger & Bunny, Karina Lyle/Blue Rose, has a crush on Kotetsu, who is only the latest in a string of crushes going back to her Elementary school teacher.

 - You're Under Arrest!: Natsumi often flirts with Detective Tokuno, whose 10 years older and Happily Married.
 But her heart is set on her police chief, Kachou, who's more than 20 years older than she is (though he only appears to be in his mid-30s).
 The guy she actually falls for, however, is Tokairin... who is younger than her.

-- Pat Buttram told a rather uncharacteristically off-color story at the Friar's Roast for Rich Little, about an elderly man who was sitting on a park bench crying.
-When questioned about his troubles, the man spoke of his new thirty-four-year-old wife, and how every day when he comes home, she throws him on the bed and goes wild all over him; when asked why he's crying, he responds, "I can't remember where I live."
+- Pat Buttram (Mr. Haney of GreenAcres) told a rather uncharacteristically off-color story at the Friar's Roast for Rich Little, about an elderly man who was sitting on a park bench crying.
+When questioned about his troubles, the man spoke of his new thirty-four-year-old wife, and how every day when he comes home, she throws him on the bed, and goes wild all over him.
+When asked why he is he crying, he responds, "I can't remember where I live!"